'A good man:' Friends and family pay tribute to Alistair Darling at memorial service

 He added: “I, like many, relied on his wisdom, calmness in a crisis and his humour.”

+He became the public face of the No side, fronting many of their campaign events and taking part in debates with the then first minister Alex Salmond.

-His death last month prompted tributes from across the political spectrum, from Prime Minister Rishi Sunak to First Minister Humza Yousaf, who described him as a “giant” of Scottish politics.
+His death last month prompted tributes from across the political spectrum.
+Mr Yousaf described him as a “giant” of Scottish politics.

-The SNP leader was at the ceremony.
-So too was SNP colleague Joanna Cherry, who represents Edinburgh South West, the seat previously held by Lord Darling.
+The SNP leader was joined at the ceremony by Westminster colleague Joanna Cherry, who represents Edinburgh South West, the seat previously held by Lord Darling.

-Former Chancellor George Osborne and ex-Scottish Conservative leader, Ruth Davidson also attended the ceremony.
+Former Chancellor George Osborne and ex-Scottish Conservative leader, Ruth Davidson also attended.

 Following Lord Darling's death, Sir Keir said his loss to the party would be “immeasurable”.